dotnet/linker/docs/illink-options.md

 Each feature can be controlled independly using `--feature NAME value` option.

-The list of available features names is the framework dependant and can be different for different versions.
+The list of available features names is framework dependent and can vary between different framework versions.

 The list of controllable features for .NET Core is available at https://docs.microsoft.com/en-us/dotnet/core/run-time-config/.